 CAPLA representatives are available for consultation on various initiatives and topics and will make recommendations that are of benefit to all stakeholders involved.
 CAPLA will not become involved in lobbying government at any level.

-The Communications Specialist will be the key contact for authorizing and reviewing any news or articles written on government projects.
-In the absence of the Communications Specialist, the CEO or the President of the Board will be the next points of contact.
+The Government Relations Committee will be the key contact for authorizing and reviewing any news or articles written on government projects.

-Staff or volunteers will not speak on behalf of the Government Relations portfolio without prior consent of the Communications Specialist.
+Staff or volunteers will not speak on behalf of the Government Relations portfolio without prior consent of the Government Relations Committee.